-She is also the founder of Silicon Harbor Consultants, which provides strategic cybersecurity operations and policy counsel.
-Prior to founding Silicon Harbor Consultants, she was an attorney in the National Security Division at the US Department of Justice (DOJ).
-She most recently served on detail as a director for international cyber policy in the National Security Council at the White House.
-In this role she developed and implemented policies in connection with Internet governance, cybersecurity, and cybercrime.
+Megan Stifel is a Nonresident Senior Fellow with the Cyber Statecraft Initiative at the Brent Scowcroft Center on International Security and the Founder of Silicon Harbor Consultants, which provides strategic cybersecurity operations and policy counsel.
+Prior to founding Silicon Harbor Consultants, she was an attorney in the National Security Division at the U.S. Department of Justice (DOJ).
+She most recently served on detail as a Director for International Cyber Policy in the National Security Council at the White House.
+In this role Ms. Stifel developed and implemented policies in connection with Internet governance, cybersecurity, and cybercrime.

 Prior to the White House, Ms. Stifel worked at the Computer Crime and Intellectual Property Section (CCIPS).
 At CCIPS she collaborated with law enforcement agencies to investigate and prosecute computer crime cases, including identity theft, network intrusion, and malware distribution.